ThinkbotsAreFree/logo.eno/README.md

 indentation doesn't matter.

-primary use case of multiline assignment is method definition, see below.
+primary use case of contexts is method definition, see below.

 ### functions